BORN in Germany, Sean Goss moved to England when he was eight-years-old to join Exeter City’s Centre of Excellence.

 In the summer of 2015, newly-appointed boss Louis van Gaal included Goss in the First Team’s pre-season tour of America, and he went on to feature in a number of senior squads but on departing Old Trafford, he was still to make his professional bow.

 Goss joined QPR in January 2017 and made his first appearance for the club in a 2-2 draw against eventual Champions Newcastle United.
-The England Under-19 international has impressed with his range of passing since joining the club and will be looking to establish himself as a starter for the 2017/18 season.

 - Full Name: